tempo-sim/TempoSample/README.md

 >
 > If you do forget, run a `git submodule update --init Plugins/Tempo` to fix it

+Refer to the [Compatibility](https://github.com/tempo-sim/Tempo/tree/release#compatibility), [Prerequisites](https://github.com/tempo-sim/Tempo/tree/release?tab=readme-ov-file#prerequisites), and [Environment Variables](https://github.com/tempo-sim/Tempo/tree/release?tab=readme-ov-file#environment-variables) sections from Tempo.

 ## Content
 This project includes some free ([Creative Commons License](https://creativecommons.org/licenses/by/4.0/)) content for demonstration, the default environment and robot dog.
 Most Tempo projects start by replacing that with domain-specific content.

+> [!Warning]
+> The robot dog uses the [Locomotor](https://dev.epicgames.com/community/learning/tutorials/EkxO/unreal-engine-procedural-animation-with-a-locomotor) plugin, which was introduced in 5.6.
+You will have to disable that plugin (and the robot dog won't work) on 5.4 or 5.5.

 ## Code
 This project contains very little code.
 For an example of how you can write your own RPCs and expose them to Python using Tempo, check out the [Greeter](https://github.com/tempo-sim/Greeter/) example plugin.
 You can follow the same patterns in project code.